2 FlexiBowl® and 2 Cameras#

 Camera 2 → FlexiBowl® 2 (+ Hopper 2, if present)

-An incorrect association during setup would affect all derived recipes, compromising part recognition and correct operation of the entire system.
+An incorrect pairing during setup would affect all derived recipes, compromising the identification of parts and the correct operation of the entire system.

-The FlexiVision One base kit (supplied with the system) already includes everything required for the first station (camera, optics, cables, calibration grid).
-It is not necessary to purchase a second complete kit for the second station.
+The FlexiVision One basic kit (supplied with the system) already includes everything needed for the first station (camera, lens, cables, calibration grid).
+There is no need to purchase a second complete kit for the second station.

 Additional Camera Kit#

-For the second station, it is sufficient to purchase the Additional Camera Kit, available in a specific version for each FlexiBowl® size.
+For the second station, simply purchase the Additional Camera Kit, available in a specific version for each FlexiBowl® size.
 The kit includes:

 1 Camera